Srikakulam district: Culture

 The district is renowned for the brassware products namely, Budithi Bell and Brass Craft, which are made at Budithi village.
 These are registered as geographic indication from Andhra Pradesh.

+Sri Suryanarayana Swamy Temple at Arasavelli, and Sri Kurmam Temple at Sri Kurmam are some of the famous historical temples in the district.

 The district has many people from fields like film industry, music, art and architecture etc. Among the notable people are Vaddadi Papaiah, J. V. Somayajulu, Gidugu Venkata Ramamoorty, Sarat babu, LV Revanth(Indian idol), Rao Ramesh, Rao gopala Rao, Sai kumar, Pingali Nagendrarao, and Kalipatnam Ramarao.

 Sports

 Kodi Rammurthy Naidu (body builder), Karnam Malleswari (Olympic medalist), Pujari Sailaja in weight lifting are famous people from the district.